 Why is an Error Log Important?

-The GMAT comes with a restriction on time, which means to achieve success in the test, you need to have sufficient knowledge along with the ability to correctly apply this knowledge, to accurately solve the questions within the provided time frame.
-But, to gain this accuracy, it is imperative for students to know WHY they made a certain mistake.
-Which is why an error log is important.
-Let’s see what an error log does to make your GMAT prep effective-
+The GMAT comes with a time restriction.
+To achieve success in the test, you need sufficient knowledge and the ability to correctly apply this knowledge to solve questions within the provided time frame.
+But, to gain this accuracy, students must know the importance of an error log.
+Let’s see what this does to make your GMAT prep effective-

 a.
 Helps understand trends in your performance

-When you create an error log and use it religiously to track your performance in every question that you attempt, you will gradually begin to observe a trend in your performance.
-You will have a better view at the topics/questions that you find to be the most difficult, the questions that take the highest amount of time for you to solve, and the skills that you need to work the most.
-For example -in Sentence Correction, you may be having difficulty in understanding the intended meaning of the sentence, so you need to work on your comprehension skill.
+When you create an error log and use it religiously to track your performance in every question, you gradually begin observing a trend in your routine.
+You will have a better view of the topics/questions that you find most difficult, the questions that take the most time for you to solve, and the skills that need further refining.
+For example -in Sentence Correction, you may have difficulty understanding the intended meaning of the sentence, so you need to work on your comprehension skill.
 Error log makes it easier to diagnose these gaps in your learning.

 c.
 Helps tailor your study plan

 So, you already know your strengths, weaknesses, and where you currently stand in prep.
 Now, you can alter your study plan accordingly.
-You can break your study plan into smaller segments session-wise, or create a mix-n-match strategy where you cover a combination of easy and difficult concepts on a particular day, or you can learn concepts in smaller chunks to make it less challenging but interesting at the same time.
+You can break your study plan into smaller segments session-wise or create a mix-n-match strategy where you cover a combination of easy and complex concepts on a particular day.
+You can learn concepts in smaller chunks to make them less challenging but exciting at the same time.

 How to Create an Error Log?

 The key to having a good error log is to make it as detailed as possible!
 Typically, a good error log should have the following columns – Topic, Module, Question, Correct/Incorrect, Time Taken, Concept Tested, and Takeaway.
-You can add more columns as per your need, but ideally this much of information would suffice.
-Here’s what the different columns should mean –
+You can add more columns as per your need, but ideally, this much information would suffice.
+Here’s what you need to know about the importance of an error log and what its different columns mean –